 COLOSSIANS 1:17-18 (CEV) God's Son was before all else, and by him everything is held together.
 He is the head of his body, which is the church.
-He is the very beginning, the first to be raised from death, so that he would be above all others.
+He is the very beginning, the first to be raised from death, so that he would be above all others write these verses in your heart language here.
+Memorize them in your heart language and English this week.